Sucker (Charli XCX album): Accolades

 The album was named the best pop album of the year by Rolling Stone, who said, "Charli XCX is the pop star 2014 was waiting for: a badass songwriting savant who's the most fun girl in any room she steps into.
 The 22-year-old artist came into her own with Sucker, a middle-finger-waving teenage riot packed into 13 punky gems.
 It's a dance party, a mosh pit and a feminist rally – Charli's definitely in charge."
 Spin ranked it the sixth pop album of 2014, commenting that "Charli's second full-length shaves off the densely layered atmospherics and dreamy soundscapes."
 Meanwhile, Jason Lipshutz from Billboard listed Sucker as the second best pop album of 2014.
 NME listed Sucker as the 32nd best album of 2015.

 Commercial performance

-Sucker debuted at number 28 on the US Billboard 200 with first-week sales of 28,907 copies, making it Charli's first album to enter the chart.
+Sucker debuted at number 28 on the US Billboard 200 with first-week sales of 28,907 copies, making it Charli XCX's first album to enter the chart.
 The album entered the UK Albums Chart at number 15, selling 5,622 copies in its first week.
 The album's UK sales as of May 2020 stood at 46,667 units.